formkiq/formkiq-client-sdk-python/docs/CaseManagementApi.md

 Get Case details

-Returns a Case; ONLY available with FormKiQ Enterprise
+Returns a Case; available as an Add-On Module

 ### Example